veebch/fob/README.md

 ## Hardware (and where to get one)

-It uses one of [these](https://www.veeb.ch/store/p/fob).
 A NFC powered epaper display.
+You can get one [here](https://www.veeb.ch/store/p/fob).

 ## Installation